To learn more about the fiduciary program you may access the "Welcome to the VA Fiduciary Program" YouTube video.

 Upon determining a beneficiary is unable to manage his or her financial affairs, VA will appoint a fiduciary.
 The fiduciary, normally chosen by the beneficiary, must undergo an investigation of their suitability to serve.
 This investigation includes a criminal background check, review of credit report, personal interview, and recommendations of character references.
 Only after a complete investigation is a fiduciary appointed to manage a beneficiaries VA benefits.
 The fiduciary is responsible to the beneficiary and oversees financial management of VA benefit payments.
 Generally, family members or friends serve as fiduciaries for beneficiaries; however, when friends and family are not able to serve, VA looks for qualified individuals or organizations to serve as a fiduciary.
 Learn More »

-To become a fiduciary for a family member or friend, submit a request with the beneficiary's name and VA file number, and your name and contact information to the VA Regional Office nearest you.
+To become a fiduciary for a family member or friend, submit a request with the beneficiary's name and VA file number, and your name and contact information to the Fiduciary Hub of jurisdiction.
+To identify the correct Fiduciary Hub review the Contact Us page.
 Learn More »

-To become a professional fiduciary, submit your resume with cover letter to the following e-mail address: VA_Fiduciary@va.gov.
+To become a professional fiduciary, submit your resume with cover letter to the Fiduciary Hub of jurisdiction.
+To identify the correct Fiduciary Hub, review the Contact Us page.
 Include your name, the name of your organization (if applicable), mailing address, and e-mail address with your request.
 Learn More »